ketankshukla/todayfinal/instructions/format_css_files.md

-Great!
-Here's a complete step-by-step guide for setting up Prettier and PostCSS to remove all blank lines from CSS files (including within rule blocks) in your Django project.

-### Step-by-Step Guide:
+### Step-by-Step instructions to format CSS files on the whole Django project

 #### 1\. **Initialize Your Project**